Skip to main content Skip to main navigation

 You'll have a host of tax responsibilities when you hire people for your business, including:

-You'll also need to take out workers' compensation insurance for your employees, in case they're injured while at work.
+You’ll also need to take out workers’ compensation for your employees, in case they’re injured while at work.

 The hiring process

-• Write a job description
+• Write a job description.

-• Advertise the post on job boards and websites
+• Advertise the post on job boards.

-• Hire an agency to conduct the search for you
+• Hire an agency to conduct the search for you.

-• Chat with people about the job and your business
+• Chat with people about the job and your business.

-• Communicate with candidates
+• Communicate with candidates.

 • Screen and interview applicants.

 All up, cost-per-hire estimates can range significantly depending on if you recruit through a job board or at the higher end via a recruitment agency.
 And what happens afterwards?
 Have you considered training?
 What about employee development?
 Will they be part of reward and recognition programs?
+Don’t let these costs sneak up on you, use cost of an employee calculator (XLS 116KB) to help you understand the true total cost of a new employee.

-Get this process right, and you'll be investing in your company's most valuable assets: its people.
-The end-to-end process can be expensive, even with thorough planning.
-But if you find the right people and look after them, they'll help grow your business with you.
+Get this process right, and you’ll be investing in your company’s most valuable assets: its people.
+The end-to end process can be expensive, even with thorough planning.
+But if you find the right people and look after them, they’ll help grow your business with you.

 Read more